RamiBI7/Red-Wine-Quality-Classification/README.md

 Cross Validation Results

 ## **Multi Classifier Optimization & Ensemble Models**
-We optimized six classifiers using Optuna, with LightGBM emerging as the best individual model (F1 score: 0.633).
-Our final ensemble model achieved an F1 score of 0.6812.
+We optimized six classifiers using Optuna.
+LightGBM emerged as the best individual model with an F1 score of 0.633 and accuracy of 0.908.
+However, our final ensemble model (combining Logistic Regression, KNN, and LightGBM) achieved the highest F1 score of 0.6812 with an accuracy of 0.908.
-Ensemble Model Performance

 ## **Key Findings & Conclusions**

+**Conclusions:**

+* Feature Engineering: The transformation of features significantly reduced outliers and improved model performance, highlighting the importance of proper data preprocessing.
+* Imbalanced Data Handling: Oversampling, especially with optimized strategies, proved crucial in addressing the class imbalance issue.
-Feature engineering significantly reduced outliers and improved model performance, while oversampling effectively addressed class imbalance issues.
-The ensemble approach provided the best balance of precision and recall.
+* Model Selection: While individual models like LightGBM performed well, the ensemble approach provided the best balance of precision and recall.
+* Performance Metrics: The F1 score was an effective metric for this imbalanced dataset, providing a balanced measure of model performance.
+* Challenges in Mid-range Predictions: The models struggled with wines rated 6-7, suggesting a need for further investigation into these borderline cases.
+* Consistency vs. Performance: Some models (like KNN) showed high consistency but lower overall performance, while others (like XGBoost) showed higher but more variable performance.

 **Future Work**

-Future areas of investigation include:
+Due to time constraints, several aspects could be further examined:

-* Analyzing the impact of dropping highly correlated features.
+* Correlated Features: Investigate the impact of dropping highly correlated features on model performance.
-* Improving classification for wines rated 6-7.
+* Mid-range Scores: Focus on improving classification for wines rated 6-7, possibly by adjusting the threshold or developing a more nuanced scoring system.
+* Feature Importance: Conduct a deeper analysis of feature importance across different models to identify key predictors of wine quality.
+* Hyperparameter Tuning: Further optimize model parameters, especially for the ensemble model.

 **We hope you found this journey through data preprocessing, model optimization, and ensemble creation as enlightening as we did!
 See you at our next project—cheers!** 🍷